colurw/wiki_abstracts_NLP/readme.md

 Doc2Vec performs the worst at finding semantically similar articles, although this perhaps isn't surprising given the relatively small training corpus in this case.
 The pre-trained transformer models do much better at the task, with USE taking a significantly longer time than SBERT, whilst producing mostly similar results.
-The difference seems to be due to the optimised 'cosine similarity' search function included with the SBERT library, compared to my implemention of it in Tensorflow, to do the same search in the USE embedding.
+The difference may be due to the optimised 'cosine similarity' search function included with the SBERT library compared to my implemention of it in Tensorflow, or due to the time complexity of running the search on a 384 dimension embedding, compared to one with 512 dimensions.

 SpaCy appears to mediocre at topic labelling, but would very likely have been improved by choosing to use a larger language model.